February Temperatures

 Global Anomalies

-February 2025 ranked as the third warmest February on record for the globe since 1850.
-Global temperatures were 2.27o F above the 1901-2000 mean.
-Particular warmth was found across the Arctic, with northwest North America seeing significant cold (Figure 8).
+February 2026 ranked as the 5th warmest February on record for the globe since 1850.
+Global temperatures were 2.12o F above the 1901-2000 mean.
+Of particular note this month was a zone of colder than normal temperatures across much of the high latitudes of the Northern Hemisphere (Figure 9).